iFangg/leetcode/README.md

 ### Kth Largest Element in Array (`medium7.js`)
 Couldn't figure out how to do this with heaps and a priority queue, completed it via a simple sort and index solution.
 Solution 2 is an example of how to solve the problem using a heap and a priority queue.

+### Add Binary (`easy12.js`)
+Solution was simple convert binary to integer, add then convert back into binary.
+This was made much easier in js because of the parseInt/BigInt and toString methods.
+I did fail at first because I forgot about precision and the fact that the binary numbers could extend the length of normal integers.
+It was a simple fix.
+Easy problem today!